 I’ve deleted the facebook app, keeping only the messenger app on my phone and disabled all notifications.
 I’ve signed up for Whatsapp and Signal, and consciously use them or SMS to contact people as a preference.
 Any posts on my personal page from friends who share news stories whether from respected outlets or content aggregators, I’ve also disabled so that gradually I will only see text status updates (warning, if you do this your facebook feed will be far less exciting and colourful).
 In keeping with how I now see facebook–as a stream of unsubstantiated opinions and gut reactions–I’ve kept personal blogs, but now that I go directly to news sources first, I have far less time to read them.

 I’ve donated to the Guardian.
 Subscribed to The Economist.
 I’m well aware that my ability to do so, is a function of my privilege.
-If ‘true’ news costs money then those less privileged than I will have more difficulty breaking out of their own abusive relationship with Facebook.
+If ‘true’ news costs money, then those less privileged than I will have more difficulty breaking out of their own abusive relationship with Facebook.
 But for my own sanity and as a sadder, wiser adult I’m slowly weaning myself of my much needed adrenalin fueled outrage and vicarious excitement.
 I feel bereft and alone without Facebook.
-I have sacrificed connection.
-And that was it’s intention.
+I have sacrificed connection, which was Facebook’s intention, in making a clustered service so indispensable that eventually it became my go to source for all connection.
 But Facebook has abused my trust.
 And it won’t be getting it back.

 Republished on The Body is Not an Apology, November 3, 2017